Skip to content

 The Use of Non-Traditional Instruments

 Artists often look for new ways to add texture to oil paintings.
 Many use everyday items as tools.
 These can make unique marks and patterns on the paint.
-Here are some common items you can try:
+Here are some items you can try:

 • Sponges: These make soft, spotty effects.